dotherightthing/traktor-live-v1/README.md

 SVG designs which can be print and cut to create custom overlays for the hardware.

-These are based on the PDF manuals avaiable from Korg:
+These are based on the PDF manuals available from Korg:

 * nanoKEY_studio_OM_E1b.pdf
 * nanoKONTROL_Studio_OM_E1.pdf